 I thought this was perfect timing for this kimchi recipe after my recent attendance at The International Kimchi Conference!
-Dongchimi (동치미) is a water-based mild kimchi made with a small variety of white radish called dongchimi mu.
-It's typically made in late fall, when radishes (무) are in season, to be enjoyed during cold winter months.
+Dongchimi (동치미) is a mild water-based kimchi made with a small variety of white radish called dongchimi mu.
+It's typically made in late fall, when radishes (무) are in season, and eaten in the winter.
 The word dongchimi means "winter water kimchi".
-Traditionally, dongchimi is made with whole radishes and therefore t akes weeks to mature.
-This "winter" kimchi is also popular all year around.
-When radishes are not in season, we make a quick version which is commonly called "summer dongchimi" in Korea.
+Traditionally, dongchimi is made with whole radishes and therefore takes weeks to mature.
+This recipe is a quick version which is commonly called "summer dongchimi" in Korea.
 The radishes are cut into small pieces for quick salting and maturing.
-Within two days at room temperature, you'll see bubbles rising through the brine which obviously is a sign of active fermentation.
-I had a little difficulty finding good radish this summer, so I used a little bit of sugar here to balance out the bitter taste of summer radish.
-The good news is that the radish season is right around the corner.
-Soon, you'll be able to find sweet, juicy, crunchy Korean radishes, which will be perfect for this recipe!
+Within two days at room temperature, you'll see bubbles rising through the brine which is a sign of active fermentation.
+I had some trouble finding good radishes this summer, so I used a little bit of sugar here to balance out the bitter taste of summer radish.
+The good news is that radish season is right around the corner.
+Soon, you'll be able to find sweet, juicy, and crunchy Korean radishes, which will be perfect for this recipe!

 During fermentation, healthy bacteria, acidity and sweetness develop, producing a tangy, refreshing broth with perfectly pickled radish.
 Like any other kimchi, dongchimi is a side dish.
-Due to a digestive enzyme (diastase) that is plentiful in radishes, this kimchi promotes digestion - a reason it pairs especially well with meat dishes or starch heavy foods such as rice cake.
-The broth (국물) is great as a soup base for cold noodles such as naengmyeon (냉면) and dongchimi guksu (동치미 국수).
+Due to a digestive enzyme (diastase) that is plentiful in radishes, this kimchi promotes digestion, which is why it pairs especially well with meat dishes or starch heavy foods such as rice cakes.
+The broth (국물) is great as a soup base for cold noodles like naengmyeon (냉면) and dongchimi guksu (동치미 국수).
 Try this recipe, and find out how easy it is to make with only a few ingredients.
 I guarantee you will be hooked forever!

 **Also, the winner for the rice cooker giveaway has been announced in the giveaway post.
 Please check it out!**